SakshamAyush/Iris_Flower_Classification/README.md

  - Width of the petals

  # To run
- Go to the Anaconda Prompt, change the directly to the project directory and run the command 'python api.py'.
+ Go to the Anaconda Prompt, change the directory to the project directory and run the command 'python api.py'.
 It should run commands as shown in the screenshot -
 ![capture4](https://user-images.githubusercontent.com/42735975/45918255-baee6d80-bea1-11e8-8343-85aafd7cbc92.PNG)

 After that, open your browser and enter the address- 'http://localhost:8000'.
 It should open the following -